-MDEQ has adopted the Basin Approach to Water Quality Management, a plan that divides Mississippi's major drainage basins into five groups.
-During each yearlong cycle, MDEQ resources for water quality monitoring will be focused on one of the basin groups.
-During the next monitoring phase in the Tombigbee River Basin, the water bodies included in this TMDL may receive additional monitoring to identify any changes or improvements in water quality.
+MDEQ has adopted the Basin Management Approach, a plan that divides Mississippi's major drainage basins into four groups.
+Each of these basin groups is configured to represent approximately one-fourth of the state.
+The Basin Management Approach strategy is supported by various water quality monitoring activities that take place as part of the program support monitoring conducted by MDEQ and other resource partners that augments the statewide ambient monitoring network with supplemental monitoring sites in the large drainage basins.
+One objective of program support monitoring is to increase the total coverage of waters monitored in Mississippi and fill data gaps identified in the planning phase of the basin cycle.
+Concentrating monitoring and assessment resources in specific drainage basins maximizes sampling efficiency to achieve this objective and enhances collaboration among participating resource agencies.
+The water bodies included in this TMDL may receive additional monitoring to identify any changes or improvements in water quality.
 MDEQ recommends that any monitoring conducted in conjunction with the implementation of BMPs in this watershed be analyzed for SSC to ensure consistency with the TMDL target.
-For land disturbing activities related to silviculture, construction, and agriculture, it is recommended that practices, as outlined in Mississippi's BMPs: Best Management Practices for Forestry in Mississippi (MFC, 2000), Planning and Design Manual for the Control of Erosion, Sediment, and Stormwater (MDEQ, et. al, 1994), and Field Office Technical Guide (NRCS, 2000) be followed, respectively.
+For land disturbing activities related to silviculture, construction, and agriculture, it is recommended that practices, as outlined in Mississippi's BMPs: Best Management Practices for Forestry in Mississippi (MFC, 2000), Planning and Design Manual for the Control of Erosion, Sediment, and Stormwater (MDEQ, et. al, 2011), and Field Office Technical Guide (NRCS, 2000) be followed, respectively.